tharaya9/Assignment1/README.md

 Not prime

-Assignment Status
+✅ Assignment Status

-✅ All 12 questions have been:
+✔ All 12 questions have been:

 Fully solved

 Correctly implemented

-Tested with valid output
+Tested with valid outputs

-Each solution follows clean coding practices, clear structure, and proper logic.
+✔ Code follows:

+Clean coding practices

+Clear structure

+Proper naming and logic

+🚀 How to Run the Project

+Open Assignment1.sln using Visual Studio

+Select Debug or Release mode

+Set the desired question class as the startup object

+Run the project using Ctrl + F5

-Author
+👩‍💻 Author

 Tharaya Ibrahim Al-Shukri
 Full Stack Developer | Software Engineering Student

+📄 License

+This project is created for educational purposes as part of a programming assignment.